Prince Edward Island

-On Prince Edward Island, you are surround by a sea of love.
-With breathtaking scenery, tiny towns and rolling green hills, the island is the perfect backdrop for proposals, weddings, honeymoons and romantic getaways.
-One of four Atlantic provinces located on Canada’s east coast, the crescent-shaped island resembles a cradle filled with rich culture and heritage that offer much to be explored.
+On Prince Edward Island, you are surrounded by a sea of love.
+With breathtaking scenery, tiny towns, and rolling green hills, the island is the perfect backdrop for proposals, weddings, honeymoons, and romantic getaways.
+One of four Atlantic provinces located on Canada’s east coast, the crescent-shaped island resembles a cradle filled with rich culture and heritage that offers much to be explored.

 Gaining a reputation as a farm and ocean-to-table culinary destination, Prince Edward Island is largely self-sufficient.
 The quaint size of the island makes it easy to explore by car or bike, and the Confederation Trail is one of the world’s best cycling destinations.
 And, like the rest of the Maritime provinces, the people are both warm and inviting.